Eritreans in Sweden

 Eritreans in Sweden are citizens and residents of Sweden who are of Eritrean descent.

 History

 The history of Eritreans in Sweden can be traced back to at least the 19th century.
 Tewolde-Medhin Gebre-Medhin, an Eritrean bible translator, studied theology in Stockholm from 1883 to 1887.

 In 2014, the first secretary at the Eritrean embassy in Sweden was asked to leave the country due to having organised espionage on Eritrean migrants in Sweden.

 In 2016 Swedish Television reported that the Swedish Migration Agency had hired regime sympathisers as interpreters to interrogate migrants from Eritrea.
 The interpreters stated that if migrants spoke ill of the government of Eritrea their relatives still in country might suffer reprisals.

+In 2023 violent clashes occurred at the Eritrea Scandinavia cultural festival at Järvafältet in northern Stockholm.
+A large group of anti-government Eritrean protesters broke through police barriers and entered the festival area.
+They tore down tents, threw stones, used sticks and similar objects as weapons, and set tents and vehicles on fire.
+At least 52 people were injured, several of them seriously, including police officers.
+Around one hundred individuals were detained by police during the unrest.
+Following the incident, police initiated investigations into offences including violent rioting, arson, and obstruction of emergency services.
+In March 2025, Swedish authorities reported that six individuals had been sentenced to prison for participation in the riot.
+The festival has long been criticised for alleged ties to the Eritrean government, with opponents claiming it functions as a propaganda platform and a fundraising event in support of the regime.

 Demographics

 Eritrea-born persons in Sweden by sex, 2000-2016 (Statistics Sweden).

 According to Statistics Sweden, as of 2019, there are a total 45,734 Eritrea-born immigrants living in Sweden.
 Of those, 39,728 are citizens of Eritrea (22,705 men, 17,023 women).
 In 2016, there were also 19 registered remigrations from Sweden to Eritrea.